Nuts and Seeds

 Pantry

-Store in a cool, dark, dry place in an airtight container to prevent rancidity and absorption of odors.
-Keep away from heat and light.
+Store in a cool, dark, dry place in an airtight container.
+Keep away from heat and light to prevent rancidity.

 Refrigerator